azimuth-cloud/azimuth/README.md

       to allowing the distribution of easily-revokable credentials, e.g. for training, or for integrating with clouds that use federation but implementing the required trust is not possible.
   * On-demand Platforms
+    * Unified interface for managing Kubernetes and CaaS platforms.
     * Kubernetes-as-a-Service and Kubernetes-based platforms
       * Operators provide a curated set of templates defining available Kubernetes versions, networking configurations, custom addons etc.